 2. The travel centre at the Garden’s Ashanti can hook him up with my basic guide on what to do as a backpacker in Cape Town…

 a.
 Wine tour of Stellenbosch – I have already explained to him the superiority of south African wines, the age of the vine stock and the fact that these vines are vines that have died out in Europe but came from the vineyards of Europe in the 1500 and 1600s.
 Also I have explained the happiness caused by a bottle of cap classique with the Australian dollar exchange rate.

 b.
 Tour of the Cape Flats and District 6.
 It makes you sad and angry but you have to see it.

 c.
 The food.
 Oh my, I remember my first langoustines..as an Australian by immigration I get a good plate of seafood but these were a surprise of joy the first time I ate these at Camp’s Bay.
 My Husband still talks about some fish he had at the local Ocean’s Basket that he had ten years ago.
 Then there is that French Resturant that I went to a few months back.. a fraction of the price I would have paid for that food in Australia.. with wine.

 d.
 That mountain with her table cloth that you can see from the deck at the bar at Ashantis

 e.
-The waterfront ..which is just a stroll from Green Point Ashanti.
-Seals, Working Harbour and shopping.
+Visit the waterfront for Seals, Working Harbour and shopping.

 f.
 Robben Island.
 My grandmother worked there when it was a leper colony.
 Later on it incarcerated one of the greatest men of living memory Mandela.
 The history is inspirational and sad.
 The views back to the mainland will make you cry again.